wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 With Weights & Biases you can log your Cohere model's fine-tuning metrics and configuration to analyse and understand the performance of your newly fine-tuned models and share the results with your colleagues.

-## Log your Cohere Fine-Tuning Results
+## Log your Cohere fine-tuning results

 To add logging to your W&B workspace: